 In June 2017, we signed a Long Term PPA (Power Purchase Agreement) to spur renewable energy growth and jobs.
 The agreement enabled the investment and development of a new 68 megawatt wind project in Pennsylvania and is set to facilitate up to 150 construction jobs and result in the reduction of more than 200,000 tons of greenhouse gas emissions each year once operational.
 The wind plant is set to open in 2019.
 Read more in the PPA Press Release.

-In 2017, we surpassed our 2020 goal of a 10% absolute reduction by reducing our usage by 13% from a 2013 baseline across our operationally-controlled facilities.
+In 2018, we achieved our 2020 goal of a 10% absolute energy reduction from a 2013 baseline across our operationally-controlled facilities.
 We will continue to pursue further energy reductions through the utilization of our Carbon Reduction Framework.

 Maximizing the Efficiency of Our Offices

 Our strategy is to continuously move into more energy efficient real estate, consolidate our spaces and improve our technology offerings in order to reduce our carbon footprint.

 We completed several energy efficiency projects in our global offices in 2018, and commenced several others.
 We invested approximately $3.3M in energy efficiency retrofits that will result in annual carbon savings of over 3,000 metric tons.
 Some examples of our projects include:

 - Installing variable frequency drives in our chiller plant and data center air handlers

 - Retrofitting our lights to LEDs (most recently our global headquarters in New York)